osman144/js-notes/16-graph-traversal/1-graph-traversal.md

 Sometimes usually have to do backtracking or re-visit a node you've already been to unlike a tree.

+**DFS uses a stack data structure in its implementation.
+BFS will use a queue data structure.**

 ### Use Case
 Graph Traversal Common Uses:
 1. Peer to peer networking